Billy Wilder: 1940s

-Wilder continued his screenwriting career with a series of box office hits in the early 1940s, including the romantic drama Hold Back the Dawn and the screwball comedy Ball of Fire.
-Both films earned him nominations for the 1941 Academy Awards in the categories of Best Adapted Screenplay and Best Story respectively.
+Wilder continued his screenwriting career with a series of box office hits, including the romantic drama Hold Back the Dawn and the screwball comedy Ball of Fire.
+Both films earned him nominations for the 1941 Academy Awards for Best Adapted Screenplay and Best Story, respectively.
 Wilder made his Hollywood directorial debut in 1942 with The Major and the Minor, a comedy starring Ginger Rogers and Ray Milland.

 Wilder's mother, stepfather, and grandmother were all victims of the Holocaust.
-For decades it was assumed that they had been killed at Auschwitz, but, while researching Polish and Israeli archives, his Austrian biographer Andreas Hutter discovered in 2011 that they were each murdered in different locations: his mother, Eugenia "Gitla" Siedlisker, in 1943 at Plaszów; his stepfather, Bernard "Berl" Siedlisker, in 1942 at Belzec; and his grandmother, Balbina Baldinger, died in 1943 in the ghetto in Nowy Targ.
+For decades, they were assumed to have been killed at Auschwitz, but while researching Polish and Israeli archives, his Austrian biographer Andreas Hutter discovered in 2011 that they were each murdered in different locations: his mother, Eugenia "Gitla" Siedlisker, in 1943 at Plaszów; his stepfather, Bernard "Berl" Siedlisker, in 1942 at Belzec; and his grandmother, Balbina Baldinger, died in 1943 in the ghetto in Nowy Targ.

-Wilder's third Hollywood film as director, the film noir Double Indemnity (1944), starring Fred MacMurray, Barbara Stanwyck and Edward G. Robinson, was a major hit.
-It was nominated for seven Academy Awards including Best Picture, Director, Screenplay and Actress; Wilder co-wrote it with Raymond Chandler.
+Wilder's third Hollywood film as director, the film noir Double Indemnity (1944), starring Fred MacMurray, Barbara Stanwyck and Edward G. Robinson and co-written with Raymond Chandler, was a major hit.
+It was nominated for seven Academy Awards, including Best Director, Screenplay, Actress and Picture.
 The film not only set conventions for the noir genre (such as "venetian blind" lighting and voice-over narration), but is a landmark in the battle against Hollywood censorship.
 Based on James M. Cain's novel, it featured two love triangles and a murder plotted for insurance money.
 While the book was popular with the reading public, it had been considered unfilmable under the Hays Code because adultery was central to the plot.

 In 1945, the Psychological Warfare Department of the United States Department of War produced an American documentary film directed by Wilder.
 The film known as Death Mills, or Die Todesmühlen, was intended for German audiences to educate them about the atrocities committed by the Nazi regime.
 For the German version, Die Todesmühlen, Hanuš Burger is credited as the writer and director, while Wilder supervised the editing.
 Wilder is credited with the English-language version.

-Also in 1945, Wilder adapted from Charles R. Jackson's novel The Lost Weekend into a film of the same name.
+Also in 1945, Wilder adapted Charles R. Jackson's novel The Lost Weekend into a film.
 It was the first major American film with a serious examination of alcoholism, another difficult theme under the Production Code.
 It follows an alcoholic writer (Ray Milland) opposing the protestations of his girlfriend (Jane Wyman).
-The film earned critical acclaim after it premiered at the Cannes Film Festival and competed in the main competition, where it received the Festival's top prize, the Palme d'Or, and four Academy Awards including for Best Picture.
-Wilder earned the Oscars for Best Director and Best Screenplay and Milland won Best Actor.
-The film is one of four to win both the Academy Award for Best Picture and the Cannes Film Festival's Palme d'Or, alongside Marty, Parasite and Anora.
+The premiered at the Cannes Film Festival and competed in the main competition, where it received the Palme d'Or.
+It won four Academy Awards, including Best Picture.
+Wilder won Best Director and Best Adapted Screenplay and Milland won Best Actor.
+The film is one of four to win both Best Picture and the Palme d'Or, alongside Marty, Parasite and Anora.